Sheaves of modules on atomic sites and discrete representations of topological groups

 \subsection{Notations}

-Throughout this paper we stick to the following conventions unless otherwise stated: all functors are covariant functors, composition of maps or functors is from left to right, and actions of groups (resp., rings) on sets (resp., modules) are on the left side.
+Throughout this paper we stick to the following conventions unless otherwise stated: all functors are covariant functors, composition of maps or functors is from right to left (for example, the composite of a map $f: x \to y$ and a map $g: y \to z$ is written as $gf$), and actions of groups (resp., rings) on sets (resp., modules) are on the left side.